Simple chalk paint recipe using plaster of Paris

 Feel free to click the images to see some of the hardware that is on my wishlist and that I have bought in the past.

-How do you like to redo furniture?
+How do you like to repurpose furniture?

 What is your favorite way to repurpose furniture and other items?
 Other bloggers and furniture makeovers may use chalk paint made with bicarbonate.
 If you are looking for more information on different ways to make a DIY chalk paint or other DIY paint techniques be sure to check out my DIY Painting Technique Pinterest Board.